KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     Create a new document.

 You will be asked to fill in the form.
+We give an example in the following figure.

+.. _documentdetailschart:
+.. figure:: media/image132.png

+    Document Details.

-We give an example in :numref:`documentdetailschart`.The fields marked with an asterisk are mandatory.
+The fields marked with an asterisk are mandatory.
 Select the Chart type and engine.
 Choose the dataset with which you want to manage your analysis.
 Use the magnifier to choose among the available datasets.
-Remember to pick out in which folder you want your chart to be stored (see :numref:`selectfolderforchart`) and finally save.
+Remember to pick out in which folder you want your chart to be stored (see next figure) and finally save.

-.. _documentdetailschart:
-.. figure:: media/image132.png

-    Document Details.

 .. _selectfolderforchart:
 .. figure:: media/image133.png